 - The deceased's nil-rate band is not used on the first death because no IHT is chargeable (the s.18 exemption operates in full).
 The unused proportion becomes claimable by the surviving spouse's executors on second death under the transferable NRB rules.

-The mechanic is conveniently automatic.
-The surviving spouse takes the whole property without probate of the deceased's interest being needed for that asset (although probate is needed for the rest of the deceased's estate).
-For most ordinary couples with modest estates, that simplicity is the right answer.
+The appeal is the simplicity.
+The surviving spouse takes the whole property without probate of the deceased's interest for that asset (probate is still needed for the rest of the estate).
+If your combined estate is modest, that simplicity is usually the right answer.

 Tenancy in common and devise by will

 Tenants in common hold divisible shares.
-Each share is part of the owner's separate estate; on death it passes by the owner's will (or under the intestacy rules if no will exists).
-The IHT consequences depend on who the share is left to:
+Your share is part of your separate estate, and on death it passes by your will (or under the intestacy rules if you leave no will).
+The IHT consequences turn on who you leave the share to:

 - Left to the surviving spouse: covered by the s.18 spouse exemption, no IHT on first death, the first-death NRB is unused and transfers to the survivor under s.8A.